-- 1. Independently propose and evaluate alternative approaches to person-centred practice - 2.
-Critically appraise conceptual models, theories and vocabulary in the subjects covered within the course - 3.
-Deal with complexity and contradiction in knowledge proffered for practice
+- 1. Independently propose and evaluate alternative approaches to person-centred practice. - 2.
+Critically appraise conceptual models, theories and vocabulary in the subjects covered within the course. - 3.
+Deal with complexity and contradiction in knowledge proffered for practice - 4.
+Make sound judgments in the absence of complete data. - 5.
+Discern between different research methods and their suitability for undertaking research in specific areas of person-centred, compassionate care.

-6 As set out in the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2024)
+6 As set out in the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2014)

-- 4. Make sound judgments in the absence of complete data - 5.
-Discern between different research methods and their suitability for undertaking research in specific areas of person-centred, compassionate care - 6.
-Demonstrate systematic knowledge, understanding and critical awareness of current problems within their field of practice - 7.
-Synthesise information and ideas and develop a creative approach to problem solving in advanced practice - 8.
-Engage with colleagues to discuss and critically debate a variety of perspectives - 9.
-Critically evaluate the impact of health and social care policy on patients/clients / relevant others and health care practitioners and evaluate the culture of the specific clinical area of work in relation to the institution in which they practice - 10.
-Undertake a comprehensive assessment of a patient and accurately interpret findings in order to develop a suitable plan of person-centred, compassionate care - 11.
-Critically evaluate current research and advance scholarship in their field of practice - 12.
-Meet the challenge of undertaking research at this level
+- 6. Demonstrate systematic knowledge, understanding and critical awareness of current problems within their field of practice. - 7.
+Synthesise information and ideas and develop a creative approach to problem-solving in advanced practice. - 8.
+Engage with colleagues to discuss and critically debate a variety of perspectives. - 9.
+Critically evaluate the impact of health and social care policy on patients/clients / relevant others and health care practitioners and evaluate the culture of the specific clinical area of work in relation to the institution in which they practice. - 10.
+Undertake a comprehensive assessment of a patient and accurately interpret findings in order to develop a suitable plan of person-centred, compassionate care.